Yorkshire Chess History

 Shortly after they represented Rotherham in the 1879 match Doncaster v Rotherham.

 White’s 1881 West Riding directory listed “Shepherd Joseph Richard, hon. sec. chess club” living at 15 Victoria Street, Rotherham.
-“Shepherd” was perhaps an editorial “correction” somewhere along the line.,
+“Shepherd” was perhaps an editorial “correction” somewhere along the line, while “Richard” was probably a misreading of handwritten “Rickett”.

 “Shephard”, probably John, played in the 1882 Arundel v Rotherham match.